 This is the most basic measuring device needed.
 25 - 100 ft tape measures are used to measure the dimensions of walls, ceilings, windows, etc. These measurements can later be used in reporting and for determining the length of pipes needed to transfer the waste heat, for example.

-A light meter is used to measure the amount of light, in foot-candles, that falls on a surface.
+A light meter or lux-meter is used to measure the amount of light, in foot-candles or in lux, that falls on a surface.
 Lightmeters are battery-operated hand hand-held devices that are used for surveying illumination levels.
 The measured light levels can then be compared to the recommended standard levels and adjusted accordingly.
 Light meters used for energy audit are different from photographic exposure meters in that they relate to the way the human eye sees the light rather than the camera.
+Portable data-loggers equipped with lux sensors are also available to record variation in light levels over time.

 Extech Pocket-sized Foot Candle Light Meter